Jonarzz/DotaResponsesRedditBot/README.md

 *   If comment has blockquote, first blockquote is considered for matching.

 <!-- Old behavior
-All the responses are in lowercase in the dictionary, before comparision the comments are parsed to lowercase as well.
+All the responses are in lowercase in the dictionary, before comparison the comments are parsed to lowercase as well.
 Dot or exclamation mark ending the replyable is ignored.
 -->
 <!-- Old behavior
 The bot will try to match a response of the hero that is in the comment/submission's author flair.
 If it does not find an appropriate one, it takes the one of the first hero that has such a response (alphabetically).